hendrychjan/dotfiles/scripts/citt/README.md

 ```

 > **working_dir**
-> - an absolute (**do not use relative, like "../something") path to where temporary png file will be created during the script execution
+> - an absolute (**do not use relative**, like "../something") path to where temporary png file will be created during the script execution
 > - this has to be an empty folder with just the ```citt.sh``` script, otherwise it won't work
 > - also, **do not** put a slash at the end (example: /path -> correct; /path/ -> illegal!!)